Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Analysis of Samples that are Misclassified by the Model

 As shown in Table~\ref{tab:result:case}, the FMR value for each category significantly drops compared with the SA value, indicating the weakness of trained models.
 An interesting finding is that the FMR value for \textit{Primate} images are quite higher than other categories, given the fact that more perturbed \textit{Primate} images are blocked by the foundation model.
 We attribute it to the limitation of foundation models.
 As the CLIP model has been influenced by the imbalance sample distributions across the Internet, it could only handle easy perturbed samples well.
 Therefore, the perturbed images preserved would be those that can be easily classified by the models.

 In our official configuration, we set a relatively smaller step size to perturb the image and obtain enough more perturbed images.
 As shown in Table~\ref{tab:result:case001}, using a smaller step size value and enough computation budget barely affect the overall results.
-In addition, with smller step size, we manage to perturb the image little by little and can get enough more perturbed images (VR becomes 100 on every category).
+In addition, with smller step size, we manage to perturb the image little by little and can get enough more perturbed images (\textbf{VR becomes 100 on every category}, indicating that all the images are perturbed and maintained their image-label structure).
 Admittedly, the foundation model's bias still exists here, e.g., the \textit{Primate} images (FMR = 28.11) are still easier than \textit{Dog} images (FMR = 18.09).
-However, considering the huge performance gap between the foundation model and the evaluated models, images that are easy for the foundation model are hard enough for the evaluated models (The FMR of \textit{Dogs} and \textit{Primate} images are closer and smaller compared with those in Table~\ref{tab:result:case}), which is enough for the applications in reality.
+However, considering the huge performance gap between the foundation model and the evaluated models, images that are easy for the foundation model are hard enough for the evaluated models (The FMR of \textit{Dogs} and \textit{Primate} images are closer and smaller compared with those in Table~\ref{tab:result:case}), which is sufficiently efficacious for real-world applications.
+Additionally, the employment of an ensemble of multiple foundation models in our methodology serves to provide a further layer of alleviation for the aforementioned issue.